A structure-preserving finite element method for the multi-phase Mullins-Sekerka problem with triple junctions: Obtaining a fully discrete area conservation property

 \section{Obtaining a fully discrete area conservation property}

 Although the linear scheme \eqref{eq:FEA} introduced in Section~\ref{sec:FEM_approx} can be shown to be unconditionally stable, recall Theorem~\ref{thm:StabilityLinear}, in general the areas occupied by the discrete approximations of the three phases will not be conserved.
 In this section, we state how to modify the previously introduced scheme \eqref{eq:FEA} in such a way, that it satisfies both of the structure defining properties from Section~\ref{sec:MathematicalProperties}.
-To this end, we follow the discussion in \cite[\S 3]{Nurnberg202203} in order to obtain an exact area preservation property on the fully discrete level.
-See also \cite[\S 3.2]{BaoGarckeNuernbergZhao2022} for related work in the context of the surface diffusion flow for curve networks with triple junctions.
+To this end, we follow the discussion in \cite[\S3]{Nurnberg202203} in order to obtain an exact area preservation property on the fully discrete level.
+We remark that our approach hinges on ideas first presented for area-conserving geometric flows for closed curves in \cite{JiangL21,BaoZ21}.
+See also \cite[\S3.2]{BaoGarckeNuernbergZhao2022} for related work in the context of the surface diffusion flow for curve networks with triple junctions.

-Let us define families of polygonal curves $\{\curve{h}{i}(t)\}_{t\geq 0}$, $i=1,2,3$, that \Bdd{are} parameterized by the time variable.
+Let us define families of polygonal curves $\{\curve{h}{i}(t)\}_{t\geq 0}$, $i=1,2,3$, that {are} parameterized by the time variable.
 In particular, for each $0\leq m\leq M$, $t\in[t_{m},t_{m+1}]$ and $1\leq i\leq 3$, we define the polygonal curve $\curve{h}{i}(t)$ by

-Precisely speaking, the vertices of $\curve{h}{i}(t)$ \Cdd{are} defined as follows:
+Precisely speaking, the vertices of $\curve{h}{i}(t)$ {are} defined as follows:

-while we write each edge of $\curve{h}{i}(t)$ as $\edge{h}{i}{j}(t) := [\vertex{h}{i}{j-1}(t),\vertex{h}{i}{j}(t)]$ \Bdd{for $1\leq i\leq 3$ and} $1\leq j\leq N_i$.
+while we write each edge of $\curve{h}{i}(t)$ as $\edge{h}{i}{j}(t) := [\vertex{h}{i}{j-1}(t),\vertex{h}{i}{j}(t)]$ {for $1\leq i\leq 3$ and} $1\leq j\leq N_i$.